mulby/crypt/README.md

 ## Quickstart

 1. Ensure you have a gpg key.
-If you don't already have one you can run `gpg --gen-key` and follow the instructions to generate one.
-Choose a long password that you can remember for your private key password.
-Note that if you lose this password you will be unable to access any of your own secrets!
+See the section below on setting up GPG if you haven't already.
 2. Set the CRYPT_KEY_NAME environment variable in your `~/.bashrc` or other file that is sourced during initialization.
 You should set this variable to the name of the public key that will be used to encrypt all of the data.
 3. Put the crypt script in a directory that is on your PATH.
 4. Start adding secrets!
 You can do so by running `crypt add <file containing secrets> <path inside the crypt>`.